of Contracts x Option Price x 100 = Trade Cost (plus transaction costs)

 Many futures tick sizes and values can be accessed on the thinkorswim platform by going to the Trade tab > All Products.
 Then, click on the dropdown box next to the symbol box, and select Futures.
 See figure 2 below.

 FIGURE 2: FUTURES TICK SIZES, VALUES

 Knowing your contract specifications—the multiplier, contract and tick size and delivery terms—can be important for any trader or investor.
 You should educate yourself before that first trade.
-If you're a stock trader venturing into options for the first time, it may be as straightforward as shifting two decimal places to the right to account for the multiplier of 100.
-If you're considering futures or even options on futures, it may require a deeper look into the contract specs.
+If you’re a stock trader venturing into options for the first time, it may be as straightforward as shifting two decimal places to the right to account for the multiplier of 100.
+But be aware that if the underlying stock has gone through some kind of a reorganization such as a stock split or stock dividend, the multiplier may increase or decrease depending on the terms, and will affect the debit or credit calculation.
+If you’re considering futures or even options on futures, it may require a deeper look into the contract specs.

 for thinkMoney ®